coreyzheng/spring-boot-rabbitmq-test/README.md

-# Spring Boot RabbitMQ Test
+# Spring Boot RabbitMQ and Postgres Test

 Things to be checked before starting the application: